 (from Ch.
 73, par.
 1065.80-8)

 Powers and duties of the Association.

 the powers and duties enumerated in other Sections of this Article:

 (1) If a member insurer is an impaired insurer, then

 the Association may, in its discretion and subject to any conditions imposed by the Association that do not impair the contractual obligations of the impaired insurer and that are approved by the Director:

-guaranteed, assumed, or reinsured, any or all of the policies or contracts of the impaired insurer; or
+cause to be guaranteed, assumed, reissued, or reinsured, any or all of the policies or contracts of the impaired insurer; or

 (B) provide such money, pledges, loans, notes,